svgrossarth/Virtual_Machine_Threading_and_Mutex/README.md

 # Virtual Machine Threading and Mutex API
-This was a school project that a partner and I built.
-With this API the apps run in the apps folder on a virtual using the API we made.
+A project for an operating systems class that a partner and I worked on on through out the quarter.